yasaswiavula/yasaswiavula/README.md

     Welcome to my Profile.
 Here you can find all my previous projects and fun coding practices😄.

     ⚡ You can call me as 'SSV' it's the same pronounciation.
-    ⚡ Do you know, Yasaswi is as old as Earth;) psst! they share the same Birthday(Earth day) ⚡ Yasaswi is Originally from a place where Helium(He) was first discovered.
+    ⚡ Do you know, when i say I'm as old as Earth.
+You have to believe me;) psst! we share the same Birthday(Earth day) ⚡ I'm Originally from a place where Helium(He) was first discovered.

     💬 Ask me about Data, Plants and Painting...